Timothy Jones Jr.: Divorce

-The murders
+Murders

 On Thursday, August 28, 2014, Timothy Jones picked up his three eldest children, Merah, Elias, and Nahtahn from Saxe Gotha Elementary School, and his two youngest, Gabriel and Abigail, from a nearby daycare.
 That afternoon, Jones unsafely forced the five children out of the car at a Lexington County Walmart, an action for which he would later be charged with unlawful neglect.
 Amber Jones called the family home at 7:12 p.m. and spoke to one of her sons, Nahtahn.
 After that, she could not communicate with Jones or her children.
 Authorities estimate that Jones most likely killed his children the night of August 28.
 He wrapped their corpses in black trash bags, using bleach to cover the stench of decay.
 Jones later admitted to killing his children on August 28 in the family home; it is possible that the other children were dead when Amber Jones spoke to Nahtahn.
 In the trial, Travis Pressley, a prison guard, testified that Jones admitted to strangling his eldest daughter after she witnessed him murdering one of her brothers.
 Jones reported that he became angry after Nahtahn broke an electrical outlet and forced him to do physical exercises.
 Jones claimed that he found his son dead in his bed, which encouraged him to kill the others.
 In his confession, Jones said that he "PT'd his ass until he couldn't handle it anymore" to get the child to explain what happened to the electrical outlets.
 However, experts suggested that Nahtahn appeared to be strangled to death, discounting Jones's assertion.
 Jones admitted to strangling his youngest children with a belt, claiming their necks were too small for his hands to strangle properly.
 Stephanie Stanley, a DNA-specializing agent with SLED, positively identified the mutilated bodies from matching DNA strands found in Jones's car and home.

 On September 1, Jones stopped at a Dunkin' Donuts on Labor Day in Spartanburg, South Carolina.
 On September 3, he went to a West Columbia Walmart.
 He purchased several items he used to mutilate his children, including large plastic bins, saws, and muriatic acid.
 Authorities believed his children were stored in the trunk of the car.
 His children were marked absent on Friday, Monday, and Tuesday.
 Also, on September 3, Amber Jones contacted the authorities to inform them she could not reach her ex-husband or her children and that they had missed a scheduled visit at Chick-fil-A. Authorities listed the family as "missing" but did not announce it to the public until the following Tuesday, September 9, six days after their bodies were discovered.
 Police did not issue an Amber alert because Timothy Jones was listed as the custodial parent.